SerBuryat/knowledge-base/inbox/threads, async.md

 	- **make sure using non-blocking I/O OS calls** (`poll`/`kqueue`/`iocp`) for *Event Loop* cause blocking I/O OS calls just `read`/`write`blocks *Event Loop* and solutions based on it (Netty/Reactor/Node.js etc.)
 	- *FD*s is living in the process memory and if process dies, all corresponding *FD*s also die
 - Non-blocking I/O appends additional complexity like as "asynchronous code (*colored code*)"
+- *Observer pattern* It is often used for implementing distributed [event-handling](https://en.wikipedia.org/wiki/Event_handling "Event handling") systems in [event-driven software](https://en.wikipedia.org/wiki/Event-driven_programming "Event-driven programming")
+- *Observer pattern*  and implementations :
+	- Observer: **observable has a list of observers and notify them after some state changes**
+	- *Publisher-subscriber pattern* is a decoupled variation of Observer: **publisher send a message about state changing into message queue and subscribers gonna notified and poll this message**
+	- *Event Emitter/Target/Dispatcher pattern*
+	- *Signals pattern*